MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/Manage/Configuring-load-balancing-in-VMM.md

 3. A user \(typically a self\-service user\) configures a service template by doing the following:

     -   For the tier that will be load balanced, the user must specify a virtual machine template that meets the specific configuration requirements for NLB.
-For information about the configuration requirements, see [How to configure NLB for a service tier](How-to-configure-NLB-for-a-service-tier.md).

     -   In the Service Template Designer window, the user adds a load balancer, and then selects which VIP template to use.